NEW BEGINNING FOR EASTER

 At times, over 40 people worked on this, with production in Germany and modern manufacturing in Estonia.

-However, with growth came challenges and problems that we could no longer really solve.
+With growth, however, came challenges and problems that we could no longer really solve.

 Different ideas about how the company should develop led to increasing internal tensions.